 The following were deemed an offence under the order:

 - Failing to put a dog on a lead when directed to do so by an authorised officer

 - Allowing a dog into any fenced-off play area named in the PSPO

-From June 2017 to May 2020, there was a 32 per cent reduction in stray dog reports, a 45 per cent reduction in dog fouling, and an 18 per cent reduction in dog fouling warden investigations.
+Between June 2017 to May 2020, there was a 32% reduction in stray dog reports, a 45% reduction in dog fouling, and an 18% reduction in dog fouling warden investigations.

-Earlier this year, the local authority opened a consultation on the extension of the PSPO to address issues of dog fouling, public safety and strays.
-This came back with 98 per cent of respondents thinking an extension was a good idea and resulted in the extension of the PSPO measures to May 2023.
+Earlier this year, the County Council began a consultation on the extension of the PSPO to address issues of dog fouling, public safety and strays.
+This came back with 98% of respondents thinking an extension was a good idea and resulted in the extension of the PSPO measures to May 2023.

 Anyone caught flouting the rules can be issued with a Fixed Penalty Notice by council neighbourhood wardens and police community support officers.

 For more information, including advice for dog owners and penalty information go to www.durham.gov.uk/dogcontrol